 You can imagine how pleasantly surprised I was to find out that this otherwise delicious drink might actually help those with a fatty liver!

-Like many things out there regarding one’s health – including the NAFLD – there is no certainty that green tea helps your liver.
+Like many things out there regarding one’s health – including NAFLD / MASLD – there is no certainty that green tea helps your liver.
+As we will see, there are some studies that show encouraging results, but more research is required.

-There are studies and voices that claim it does and since it is 100% natural and at most non-harmful (if not healthy), I’ve decided to give it a go and I make sure to drink a cup of green tea every day.
+However, since green tea is 100% natural and at most non-harmful (if not healthy), I’ve decided to give it a go and I make sure to drink a cup of green tea every day.

 Unsweetened, because sugar is bad for the liver!